osrf/ros2multirobotbook/src/hardware.md

 In the event that the user wishes to integrate a standalone mobile robot which doesn't come with its own fleet management system, the open source fleet management system `free_fleet` could be used.

 `free_fleet` can be split into a client and a server.
 The client is to be run on each of these standalone mobile robots alongside their navigational software, and is intended to have direct control over the mobile robot, while at the same time is able to monitor its status to be reported back to the server.
+The client's base implementation is designed to allow interaction with different configurations of mobile robots, while at the same time all report to the same server.
+This way, users are able to use `free_fleet` to manage a heterogenrous fleet of robots, each using different distributions of ROS, versions of ROS, navigation software, or onboard communication protocols.

 The server is run on a central computer, consolidates the incoming status updates from each client to be either visualized using the developer UI, or relayed upstream to RMF.
 The server also relays commands from the user via the UI or RMF, down to the clients to be executed.
 Each server can work with multiple clients at a time, hence it serves the role as a fleet management system.
+The server can be implemented and used as its own fleet management system, or work with larger systems like RMF, bridging the gap between each mobile robot's API and RMF's API and interface.

 The communication between the server and clients is implemented using `CycloneDDS`, therefore we are not concerned if the mobile robot or central computer is running different versions of ROS.

 In this section, we will address 4 different configurations of using `free_fleet` to integrate with RMF, specifically the navigation stack used by the robot.
 Each configuration maintains a similar systems architecture, which is illustrated in the simple block diagram below.